nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends.

   * 2b.
-CAP5BUDDY detects that the contact details provided are invalid. (same as use case add contact)
+CAP5BUDDY detects that the contact details provided are invalid.

-  * 2c. same as use case add contact duplicate contact
+    * 2b1. * 2a1.
+CAP5BUDDY displays an error message and informs the use of the invalud command arguments.

+      Use case ends.

-**Use Case: Find contacts**
+**Use Case: UC04 - Find contacts**

 **MSS**